FredBrume/Popular-Movies-Stage-1/README.md

 # Popular-Movies-Stage-1
-Pls go insert your Api key in the gradle.properties file.
+Pls insert your Api key in the gradle.properties file otherwise, won't be able to get the Poster data from the movieDB server.